Behind the Scenes: How To Write A Professional Email Fast

 You need to explicitly state the action you’re looking for them to take.
 If it’s a big ask, work your way into it by delivering value to them first.

-Use formatting to your advantage to break out more complex asks into easy steps or questions.
+Use formatting to your advantage to break out more complex requests into easy steps or questions.
 (Think: a short call-to-action statement followed by bullets or a numbered list).

-Here’s a Mail Merge example that won me a 70% reply rate:
+Here’s a Campaign example that won me a 70% reply rate:

 (Skip this step if they already know and trust you.)